 Okay so now that you know that are budget percentages, how do you determine what are your budget percentages?

-If you can work your income to fit into dave ramsey budget ratios, you can use his guide and tweak the percentages as you go.
+If you can work your income to fit into Dave Ramsey budget ratios, you can use his guide and tweak the percentages as you go.
 Dave Ramsey ratios will be your guideline as you prepare your budget.

 However, if you’re still confused about how to allocate your income for different expenditures, try asking yourself these questions to give you a better picture.